ibm-cloud-docs/key-protect/create-import-tokens.md

     A successful `GET api/v2/import_token` request retrieves the import token for your service instance.
 The response body contains the metadata that is associated with your import token, such as its creation date and policy details.

+    The retrieved import token can be reused to import one or more keys up until the date that the import token expires.
+    {: note}

     The following snippet shows example output with truncated values.

     ```json
     {